The Inpui (Kabui)Naga

 Inpui Naga Warriors@Cheeful Bariampaan

-The Inpui Naga is one of the recognized tribes n Manipur (Gazette of India, 2012).
-The origin of Inpui Naga is like any other tribal history is also replete with legendary tales.
-And in the absence of written records and lack of scientific data, most of the researchers have depended largely on oral history and site visitation.
+The Inpui Naga is one of the recognized tribes in Manipur (Gazette of India, 2012).
+The origin of Inpui Naga like any other tribal history is also replete with legendary tales.
+In the absence of written records and lack of scientific data, most of the researchers have depended largely on oral history and site visitation.
 Inpui also has a similar tale of migration with some variation among the Tenyidie people.
-The journey from Ramting Kabin to Bakhiangmon (Makhel) where they dispersed until they reached the present Kabuikhullen is the most accepted historical construct though the exact time of dispersal cannot be ascertained till date.
-The journey of Inpuis from Makhel is often contested by some non Inpui writers and scholars.
+The journey from Ramting Kabin to Bakhiangmon (Makhel) where they dispersed until they reached the present Kabuikhullen is the most accepted historical construct though the exact time of dispersal cannot be ascertained to date.
+The journey of Inpuis from Makhel is often contested by some non-Inpui writers and scholars.

-Majority of the Inpuis are found in Noney district of Manipur particularly in Haochong Sub-Division which consists of cluster of villages namely Haochong (Pantong), Pungmon (Chingchen), Ijeirong (Tuilimon), Puichi (Oktan), Kabuikhullen (Lwanzaang) I & II, Tamsamwan, Nungtek I & II, Karwangmwan I&II, Bakuwa, Khumji area and in Tamenglong district headquarter.
+The majority of the Inpuis are found in the Noney district of Manipur, particularly in the Haochong Sub-Division which consists of villages namely Haochong (Pantong), Pungmon (Chingchen), Ijeirong (Tuilimon), Puichi (Oktan), Kabuikhullen (Lwanzaang) I and II, Tamsamwan, Nungtek I, and II, Karwangmwan I and II, Bakuwa, Khumji area and in Tamenglong district headquarter.

-Inpuis are also found scattered in other districts of Manipur like Senapati- Waphong (Inthan), Makuilongdi and Senapati headquarter.
+Inpuis are also found scattered in other districts of Manipur like Senapati- Waphong (Inthan), Makuilongdi, and Senapati headquarters.
 In Imphal, Inpuis are concentrated in four main villages namely Yurembam I & II, Tamphagei, Changangei & Pantilong with sections of the community living in Majorkhul, Ragailong, Sagolband, etc.

 The term Inpui (In-House, Pui-Big literally means people of the big house) seems to be new to common people as both Inpui and Rongmei until recently was clubbed together as Kabui.
 The term Kabui is a misnomer of Inpui.
 Kabuikhullen is considered to be one of the oldest Inpui villages.
 The population of the Inpuis is believed to be around 10.000 but the actual headcount has not been conducted.
-According to INBCA .i.e. the membership of the Baptist is considered to be around 4913 (Kapangai 2014:84) which do not include a sizeable number of Inpuis who are practiced other denominations and a sizeable number of Inpuis practicing indigenous religion and culture mostly based in Imphal valley, Yurembam, Sagolband, Changangei, Tamphagei, etc.
+According to INBCA. i.e. the membership of the Baptist is considered to be around 4913 (Kapangai 2014:84) which does not include a sizeable number of Inpuis who practice other denominations and a sizeable number of Inpuis practicing indigenous religion and culture mostly based in Imphal valley, Yurembam, Sagolband, Changangei, Tamphagei, etc.

 Nambashi Baptist Church members attending Inpui Centenary at Bakuwa (2014)